-PLPROFILER3: Performance Timings & Counters for PL/pgSQL CodeThe PLPROFILER3 extension is available for pg95 & pg96 in our Windows, OSX & Linux distributions.
-It is used to create performance profiles of PL/pgSQL functions and stored procedures.
-The included external Python class and command line utility can be used to easily control the extension, run arbitrary SQL commands (invoking PL/pgSQL functions), save and manage the resulting performance datasets and create HTML reports from them.
+plProfiler: Performance Timings & Counters for PL/pgSQL CodeThe plProfiler extension is used to create performance profiles of PL/pgSQL functions and stored procedures.
+Use 'pip install plprofiler' to install the client side utility to be used to easily control the extension, run arbitrary SQL commands (invoking PL/pgSQL functions), save and manage the resulting performance datasets and create HTML reports from them.

 Finding performance problems within PL/pgSQL functions and stored procedures can be difficult, especially when the code is nested.
 This is because PL/pgSQL creates a cloak over whatever is happening inside.
 The only thing visible in system or extension views, such as

 pg_stat_statements is the query, sent from the client.
 In the case of invoking a stored procedure, that is just the outermost stored procedure call.

 The plprofiler extension can be used to quickly identify the most time consuming functions and then drill down to find the individual statements within them.